Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.GenesisAccumulationTime"></a>

 ### GenesisAccumulationTime
-GenesisAccumulationTime stores the previous distribution time and its corresponding denom
+GenesisAccumulationTime stores the previous distribution time and its corresponding denom.

 | Field | Type | Label | Description |